Get the Facts

 The number of instances of lost or stolen weapons-grade nuclear material – “nuclear diversions” – will rise with the addition of each new nuclear country.
 Terrorist organizations such as Al-Qaeda have redefined terrorism from limited violence to mass destruction to achieve their ends, as seen in New York, Madrid, London and Mumbai.
 Whether as a crudely built uranium gun-type design or as a stolen warhead, one "small" 10-kiloton nuclear bomb smuggled into a major city in an ordinary van and detonated could instantly kill hundreds of thousands.

 We’ve been lucky so far.
 We can't afford to keep rolling the dice.

 The only way to eliminate the existential nuclear threat is to stop the spread of nuclear weapons, secure all nuclear materials and eliminate all nuclear weapons: “global zero.”

 We have a plan.
 It’s backed by political leaders, military commanders and national security experts worldwide.
-And with the re-election of President Obama – a passionate supporter of Global Zero – this year could mark the beginning of the end of nuclear weapons.
+The challenge now is getting world leaders to act, and it’s high time they get to work to make that happen.
 But not without strong, sustained and urgent support from the public, leaders and the media.